Duddmant History, Family Crest & Coats of Arms

 The surname Duddmant was first found in Kent where they held a family seat from very early times.
 The name dates back to the Exon Domesday where a class of men were called Dodomanni, later to be known as Dodeman and Deudman.
 Dudman was an ancient personal name implying quality or some employment.
 Goduin filius Dudeman was the first on record of the family having been listed in the Domesday Book of 1086 in Kent.
 About ten years later, Goduine Dudumani was listed ay Bury in Suffolk c.
 1095 and later Dudeman was listed in the Pipe Rolls of Cornwall in 1206.
 Thomas, Walter and John Dudeman were all listed in London in 1199 and Gilbert Dodeman was listed in the Subsidy Rolls of Worcestershire in 1275.
 The Hundredorum Rolls of 1273 list the following: Henry Dodeman in Wiltshire; William Dodeman in Huntingdonshire; and Peter Dodeman in Kent.

-Important Dates for the Duddmant family
+Early History of the Duddmant family

 This web page shows only a small excerpt of our Duddmant research.
 Another 112 words (8 lines of text) covering the years 106 and 1066 are included under the topic Early Duddmant History in all our PDF Extended History products and printed products wherever possible.